radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 > Network Access Server, which is a RADIUS client.

+In order to continue the terminology of {{RFC2865}}, we describe the Request Authenticator, Response Authenticator, and Message-Authentor as "signing" the packets.
+This terminology is not consistent with modern cryptographic terms, but using other terminology could be misleading.
+The reader should be assured that no modern cryptographic processes are used with RADIUS/UDP.

 # Overview of issues with RADIUS

 There are a large number of issues with RADIUS.
 The most serious is that RADIUS sends most information "in the clear", with obvious privacy implications.

-Further, MD5 has been broken for over a decade, as summarized in {{RFC6151}}.
+Further, as summarized in {{RFC6151}} Section 2, it has been known for over a decada that it is inappropriate to use MD5 for digital signatures and cryptography.
 For traffic sent across the Internet, no protocol should depend on MD5 for security.
-Even if MD5 was not broken, computers have gotten substantially faster in the past thirty years.
+Even if MD5 was not insecure, computers have gotten substantially faster in the past thirty years.
 This speed increase makes it possible for the average hobbyist to perform brute-force attacks to crack even seemingly complex shared secrets.

 We address each of these issues in detail below.

 ## Information is sent in Clear Text

-Other than a few attributes such as User-Password, all RADIUS traffic is sent "in the clear".
+Other than a few attributes such as User-Password, all RADIUS traffic is sent "in the clear" when using UDP or TCP transports.
+Even when TLS is used, all RADIUS traffic (including User-Password) is visible to proxies.
 The resulting data exposure has a large number of privacy issues.
-We refer to {{RFC6973}}, and specifically to Section 5 of that document for detailed discussion.
-RADIUS/UDP and RADIUS/TCP are vulnerable to all of the issues raised by {{RFC6973}}.
+We refer to {{RFC6973}}, and specifically to Section 5 of that document for detailed discussion, and to Section 6 of {{RFC6973}} for recommendations on threat mitigations.

-There are clear privacy and security information with sending user identifiers, and user locations {{RFC5580}} in clear-text across the Internet.
-As such, the use of clear-text protocols across insecure networks is no longer acceptable.
+Further discussion of location privacy is given in {{?RFC6280}}, which defines an "Architecture for Location and Location Privacy in Internet Applications".
+However, that work was too late to have any practical impact on the design of the RADIUS protocol, as  {{RFC5580}} had already been published.

+The use of clear-text protocols across insecure networks is no longer acceptable.
+Using clear-text protocols in network which are believed to be secure is not much better.
+The solution is to use secure protocols, and to minimize the amount of private data which is being transported.

 ## MD5 has been broken

 Attacks on MD5 are summarized in part in {{RFC6151}}.
-While there have not been many new attacks in the decade since {{RFC6151}} was published, that does not mean that further attacks do not exist.
+While there have not been many new attacks in the decade since that document was published, that does not mean that further attacks do not exist.
 It is more likely that no one is looking for new attacks.

-It is reasonable to expect that new research can further break MD5, but also that such research may not be publicly available.

-## Complexity of cracking RADIUS shared secrets
+## Cracking RADIUS shared secrets is not hard  {#cracking}

 The cost of cracking a a shared secret can only go down over time as computation becomes cheaper.
 The issue is made worse because of the way MD5 is used to sign RADIUS packets.
 The attacker does not have to calculate the hash over the entire packet, as the hash prefix can be calculated once, and then cached.
 The attacker can then begin the attack with that hash prefix, and brute-force only the shared secret portion.